 How to make sloppy joes in the slow cooker

-- Serve with potato chips for the classic sloppy joes experience.
+• Serve with homemade potato chips for the classic sloppy joes experience.

-- When serving, toast the bun (I recommend brioche) and add cheese and pickles.
+• When serving, toast the bun (I recommend brioche or these homemade french bread rolls) and add cheese and pickles.

 Can I use ground turkey?
 Or chicken?